akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/feature-summary.md

 * redundancy to tolerate failures in one location and still be operational
 * serve requests from a location near the user to provide better responsiveness
+* allow updates to an entity from several locations
 * balance the load over many servers

 The replicas of the entities are running in separate Akka Clusters for the reasons described in